 - Take part in the Guild of Students' exciting Welcome events and activities, including the Societies Fair.

-- Collect your ID card from the Welcome Hub, if you haven't already done so.
+- Collect your student ID card from the Welcome Hub, if you haven't already done so.

 - For international students, you will be able to get your BRP card if you chose to collect it from the University.